davidcjordan/boomer_supporting_files/README.md

 * an external mouse messes up the touchscreen input
 * an external keyboard allows the operator to hit 'F11' to exit full screen mode

-## Additional details
-The following sections describe what the scripts now do and are for reference only
 ### Install arducam libraries:
 arducam libraries have a dependency on opencv, so that has to be installed (first line below) The reference for installing arducam stuff is:  https://github.com/ArduCAM/MIPI_Camera/tree/master/RPI